 Parents/Guardians must sign their child out in the office before leaving school premises during the school day.
 Parents of students who are tardy must sign their child in when arriving at school.
 ALL visitors in the building must sign in and out at the school office and wear a visitor's badge.
 This is for the protection of our students and staff.

-Release of Students During School (Policy JBH)
+Release of a Student During the School Day JBH (See EBB and EBBD)